enricoblanco/enricoblanco/README.md

 Welcome to my GitHub profile!

-I am a Software Engineer currently interning at Dell at Generative AI Academy and studying Computer Science at UNISINOS.
+I am a Software Engineer currently interning at Dell and studying Computer Science at UNISINOS.
 Currently, I am diving deep into advanced areas of AI.
 I am always looking for new challenges and opportunities to apply my skills and knowledge.

 ## My Tools and Technologies
 ![Python](https://img.shields.io/badge/-Python-333?style=flat&logo=python)